Mindset: The “Top-down” Component

 A few more examples:

-• After my last girlfriend broke up with me, I was devastated for quite a long time.
+• A couple of years ago, after one of my ex-girlfriends broke up with me, I was devastated for many months.
 In the same way that falling in love with her caused a hypomania-like state, losing her led to a state resembling true biochemical depression.
 The neurobiology of grief is thought to be characterized by an altered monoamine transmission and a dysregulated neuroendocrine control (hormones), among other things.

 • In the past, days before a major exam, I was often super stressed, and many aspects of my mental and biochemical functioning were altered.
 These included heart rate changes, increased sweating, and even altered gut motility.